Muslim conquests in the Indian subcontinent: Ghurid Empire

-Mu'izz al-Din, better known as Shahāb-ud-Din Muhammad Ghori was a conqueror from the region of Ghor in modern Afghanistan.
-Before 1160, the Ghaznavid Empire covered an area running from central Iran east to the Punjab, with capitals at Ghazni on the banks of Ghazni river in present-day Afghanistan, and at Lahore in present-day Pakistan.
-In 1173, Muhammad of Ghor was crowned Ghazni.
-In 1186, he conquered Lahore ending the Ghaznavid empire and bringing the last of Ghaznavid territory under his control.
-His early campaigns in the Indian Subcontinent were against the Qarmatians of Multan.
+Before 1160, the Ghaznavid Empire covered an area running from central Iran east to the Punjab, with capitals at Ghazni in present-day Afghanistan, and at Lahore in present-day Pakistan.
+Muhammad of Ghor, also known as Mu'izz al-Din, was a conqueror from the region of Ghor in modern Afghanistan.
+In 1173, he was crowned in Ghazni.
+In 1186, he conquered Lahore, ending the Ghaznavid Empire and bringing the last of Ghaznavid territory under his control.
+His early campaigns in the Indian subcontinent were against the Qarmatians of Multan.

-In 1191, he invaded the territory of Prithviraj III of Ajmer, who ruled his territory from Delhi to Ajmer in present-day Rajasthan, but was defeated at the First Battle of Tarain.
-The following year, Mu'izz al-Din assembled 120,000 horsemen and once again invaded India.
-Mu'izz al-Din's army met Prithviraj's army again at Tarain, and this time Mu'izz al-Din won; Govindraj was slain, Prithviraj executed and Mu'izz al-Din advanced onto Delhi.
-Within a year, Mu'izz al-Din controlled North-Western Rajasthan and Northern Ganges-Yamuna Doab.
-After these victories in India, and Mu'izz al-Din's establishment Delhi as the capital of his Indian provinces, Multan was also incorporated as a major part of his empire.
-Mu'izz al-Din then returned east to Ghazni to deal with the threat on his eastern frontiers from the Turks of the Khwarizmian Empire, whiles his armies continued to advance through Northern India, raiding as far as Bengal.
+In 1191, Muhammad of Ghor invaded the territory of Prithviraj III of Ajmer, who ruled his territory from Delhi to Ajmer in present-day Rajasthan, but was defeated at the First Battle of Tarain.
+The following year, Muhammad of Ghor assembled 120,000 men and once again invaded India.
+His army met Prithviraj's army again at Tarain, and this time Muhammad of Ghor won; Prithviraj was executed, and Muhammad of Ghor advanced onto Delhi.
+Within a year, he controlled north-western Rajasthan and the northern Ganges-Yamuna Doab.
+After these victories in India, and his establishment of Delhi as the capital of his Indian provinces, Multan was also incorporated as a major part of his empire.
+He then returned east to Ghazni to deal with the threat on his eastern frontiers from the Turks of the Khwarizmian Empire, while his armies continued to advance through Northern India, raiding as far as Bengal.

-Mu'izz al-Din returned to Lahore after 1200.
-In 1206, Mu'izz al-Din had to travel to Lahore to crush a revolt.
+Muhammad of Ghor returned to Lahore after 1200.
+In 1206, he had to travel to Lahore to crush a revolt.
 On his way back to Ghazni, his caravan rested at Damik near Sohawa (which is near the city of Jhelum in the Punjab province of modern-day Pakistan).
-He was assassinated on 15 March 1206, while offering his evening prayers by the assassins from the Ismaili Muslim sect.
+He was assassinated on 15 March 1206, while offering his evening prayers, by the assassins from the Ismaili Muslim sect.